The bumpiness of the playing field…

-There’s something I’ve been wondering for a while, and it to do with the way we talk about caesareans.
+There’s something I’ve been wondering for a long while, and it is to do with the way we talk about caesareans.

-I know I’m not the only person who wonders it, because I’ve heard other people say similar things, but I’ve not yet heard a good answer to it.
+I know I’m not the only person who wonders it, because I’ve heard other people say similar things, but it needs discussing, and getting out into the open.

 What I’m wondering is this:

-In what state does a baby need to be born by caesarean in order for us to say, “Oh, maybe we shouldn’t have done that caesarean.
-Perhaps that baby should have been born physiologically”?
+In what state does a baby need to be born by caesarean in order for people to say, “Oh, maybe we shouldn’t have done that caesarean.
+Perhaps that baby should have been born physiologically?”

-Because when a baby is born in less-than-optimal condition by caesarean section, people say, “Wow, it was a good job we did a caesarean … that baby really needed us to get it out”.
+Because when a baby is born in less-than-optimal condition by caesarean, people say, “Wow, it was a good job we did a caesarean … that baby really needed us to get it out”.

-And when a baby is born looking really healthy, happy and alert by caesarean section, people say, “Wow, it was a good job we did a caesarean … we managed to get that baby out while it was still in good condition”.
+And when a baby is born looking really healthy, happy and alert by caesarean, people say, “Wow, it was a good job we did a caesarean … we managed to get that baby out while it was still in good condition.”

 But the lack of a comparable comment about physiological birth raises an important point about the bumpiness of the playing field.